 - if you choose a class taught in Spanish from the SAIIE program (except the Spanish language courses), you will need to have studied a minimum of 5 semesters of Spanish at university.
 This condition is crucial for the correct understanding and participation of the student.

 When you are accepted into the SAIIE program you should inform your academic advisor and study abroad office at your home campus about your intent to go abroad on our program to make sure you will receive all the credits that you take through the SAIIE program.

-To learn more about the courses, syllabi, credits, grading and transcript at the SAIIE study abroad program please visit our website here
+To learn more about Credit Transfer, Grading and Transcript please visit our website here

 PROGRAM DATES, COSTS AND DEADLINES